ayobamihybrid/printf/README.md

-This is a group project on file printf
+This is a group project on file printf an its an interesting one